 Students will select their major professor by the end of the Fall semester of their first year.
-The major professor must be a Full or Adjunct Faculty member of the Institute of Bioinformatics, and a member of the Graduate Faculty.
+The major professor must be a Full, Courtesy, or Adjunct Faculty member of the Institute of Bioinformatics, and a member of the Graduate Faculty.
 By the end of Spring semester of the first year, students must establish an advisory committee.
+The student's major professor serves as the chair of the advisory committee and the student should work with the major professor to select other members of the committee.
 The advisory committee must consist of the major professor and at least three other UGA Graduate Faculty members.
-At least two members of the advisory committee, including the major professor, must be Full or Adjunct Faculty of the IOB.
+At least two members of the advisory committee, including the major professor, must be Full or Courtesy/Adjunct Faculty of the IOB.
 The advisory committee should be composed of representatives of both the biological and the quantitative sciences.
 At least one member of the advisory committee will represent the student's focused area of study e.g. computer science, plant biology, microbiology, etc., from outside the institute.
 This member of the committee will provide input from outside bioinformatics and ensure that the program of study is consistent with the practices of the most related outside discipline.
+In some instances, the student may benefit from expertise of an external member (not UGA faculty); an external member can be included in addition to four members who are UGA Graduate Faculty (including the major professor).

 The advisory committee will meet with the students no less than once per academic year.
-The advisory committee will be responsible for mentoring the student's research and training, approving the student's program of study, administering the written and oral comprehensive examination, approving the subject for the dissertation, approving the completed dissertation, and approving the student's defense of his or her research.
-Students will take their comprehensive examination during their second year, supervised by the major professor, under the Graduate School guidelines.
+The first meeting should take place no later than in the student's second year.
+The student and committee should complete the Annual Evaluation of IOB Student form at each meeting.
+The advisory committee will be responsible for mentoring the student's research and training, approving the student's program of study, administering the written and oral comprehensive examination, approving the subject for the dissertation, approving the completed dissertation, and approving the student's defense of their research.
+Students will take their comprehensive examination by the end of the first semester of their third year, supervised by the major professor, under the Graduate School guidelines.